 Varnishing is possible only on one side (front).

 Note!
-After consulting with customer service, 3D varnish can be applied to the back of the print.
+After consultation with customer service, 3D varnish can be applied to the back of the print.

 Recommendations:

-Do not varnish "to the bleed" (varnished objects cannot extend to the bleed area) - this may cause varnish to crumble during cutting.
+Do not varnish "to the bleed" (varnished objects should not extend into the bleed area) - this may cause the varnish to crumble during cutting.

-Files with a bleed mask are processed at the client's responsibility.
+Files with a bleed mask are executed at the client's risk.

 Avoid varnishing in creasing areas.

-Areas intended for Liquid Gold or Liquid Silver metallization should be placed on a separate page as a mask 100%K (black).
+Areas designated for Liquid Gold or Liquid Silver metallization should be placed on a separate page as a mask 100%K (black).

 Prepare a three-page PDF file where: Page 1: front, Page 2: back, Page 3: Liquid Metal for the front.

-Areas intended for metallization must not contain shades of gray - even light grays will be automatically converted to black and covered with metallic paint.
+Areas designated for metallization must not contain shades of gray - even light grays will be automatically converted to black and covered with metallic paint.

 Minimum dimensions of elements: